barionleg/ANTs_wiki/Output-images-have-incorrect-orientation-or-origin.md

+[ITK-SNAP](http://itksnap.org) uses similar I/O to ANTs, and is very useful for testing how ANTs will interpret the image header.

-Some potential causes of problems with output images being flipped or translated.
+Some potential causes of problems with output images being flipped or translated:

 ### NIfTI header codes not set appropriately for ANTs